arangodb/cluster-maintenance/README.md

 # ArangoDB Cluster Maintenance Tools

-**The cluster Maintaince tools can be used against the enterprise version of ArangoDB.
-They to be used with caution, under the guidance of ArangoDB support.
+**The cluster Maintaince tools can only be used against the enterprise version of ArangoDB.
+They must be used with caution, under the guidance of ArangoDB support.
 It is possible to accidentally delete all date.
 Do not use on your own.**